Zamiell/stardew-valley/Min-Max_Guide.md

 * The best fishing spot for non-rainy days is the mountain lake.
   * Not only does it have the highest best gold per hour ratio, it also has the easiest difficulty fish.
 Perfect catches are the best way to level up the fishing skill.
 * The best fishing spot for rainy days is the forest river.
-  * This is because Catfish sell for 200g.
+  * This is because Catfish sell for a lot of gold.
 They are difficult to catch with low fishing skill, but you should still be able to catch around 50% of them.
 * Rain will occur randomly on different days, depending on the RNG seed of your particular save file.
 * Thus, if the guide says to fish at the mountain lake, and it happens to be raining for you, then go to the forest river instead.
 * Furthermore, if the guide says to mine, and it happens to be raining for you, then you might want to disregard mining and go to fish at the forest river.
 (Because the money from Catfish is really good.)